 As a Mètis and Nehiyaw Iskwew (Plains Cree Woman) from Muscowpetung First Nations, Shayla Oulette Stonechild has always been a catalyst for Indigenous youth and women unlocking their full potential and reclaiming their voices.
 There is a powerful shift happening in humanity right now and Shayla believes the arts, meditation, movement and reclaiming an Indigenous worldview all play apart in amplifying voices to bring upon much needed change.

-From growing up around her mother’s performing arts company, and continuing on to graduate from ‘Vancouver Academy of Dramatic Arts.’ and 'Vancouver School of Healing Arts'.
-She has always been active within her community - she has received the titles of ‘Metis Youth Ambassador of Alberta’ and was a finalist for ‘Miss Teen Canada’ - representing her hometown, Medicine Hat.
+Shayla is on the forefront of Indigenous women's wellness and in March 2021, she became the first Indigenous woman to be on the cover of “Yoga Journal” magazine across Canada and the United States.
+From growing up around her mother’s performing arts company, and continuing on to graduate from Vancouver Academy of Dramatic Arts and Vancouver School of Healing Arts, Shayla has always been connected and active within her community.
+In fact, Shayla received the title of the “Mètis Youth Ambassador of Alberta” and was a finalist for “Miss Teen Canada” representing her hometown, Medicine Hat.

 On the professional front, Shayla has been hosting a television show and recently wrapped Season 3 of APTN’s “Red Earth Uncovered”.
 Additionally, she is a trauma informed yoga instructor at "CMMN GRND" with over 500+ yoga teacher training hours and has been named internationally as one of the Top “20 Yoga Instructors of Color to Watch in 2020”.
 She is also a part of Vancouver's Diversity and Inclusion committee with Lululemon.